#10 Saylor Academy

 Who authorizes the college credit?
-Some of their courses have been evaluated by the American Council on Education as college credit eligible, while others are NOT worth college credit.
-Be sure to look for ACE designation next to any course you want to take for college credit.
+Some of their courses have been evaluated by the American Council on Education or NCCRS as credit-eligible, while others are NOT worth college credit.
+Be sure to look for ACE or NCCRS designation next to any course you want to take for college credit.
 Note that ACE is is more widely accepted than NCCRS credit.

 How it works: You pay NOTHING to take these courses.
 They are completely free to start and stop on demand.
 Textbook passages are accessible through links in the class, so the program is completely free.
 There is no graded homework, no attendance verification, and no teacher.
 It is self-directed learning.
 The quizzes, exams, homework, and midterm exams are all open book.
 You can take some or all of the units, and you are free to jump around.